Frequently Asked Questions

 - Does this program qualify for a payment plan?

 Yes, Bridge students will have access to sign up for a payment plan.
 The NYU Bridge Payment Plan option allows Bridge students to pay their tuition in increments of 50%, 25%, and 25%.
-More information about signing up and payment dates will be shared with you after you accept your offer of admission.
+NYU Bridge students are eligible to sign up for the Payment Plan included in their admission email.

 - Is this a credit or noncredit course offering?